respeaker/get_started_with_respeaker/docs/ReSpeaker_Core_V2/getting_started.md

-## Getting Started
+## Basics

-This guide will show you how to get started with ReSpeaker Core V2.
+This guide will show you the basic operations of ReSpeaker Core V2.
 Please note that this wiki is a developer preview wiki during the development phase of ReSpeaker Core V2.
 The documentations will be finalized into [the official wiki pages of ReSpeaker product line](http://wiki.seeed.cc/ReSpeaker) after release.

 (@xyu6  From now on, this wiki will drop all the verbosities of operations on old system versions, and will always assume that the latest system image is used.)